 Quoted above: In Trainspotting, Sick Boy, while morally ambiguous, still has his good points.
 That changes when Baby Dawn, now revealed to be his daughter, dies.

-In Braveheart, this trope hits William Wallace after he found out one of the Scottish nobles he trusted betrayed him.
-His anger immediately turned into distress and he seemed to simply give up, which also later caused the noble to suffer from My God, What Have I Done?.
+In Braveheart, this trope hits William Wallace after he finds out Robert the Bruce has betrayed him.
+His anger immediately turns into distress and he seems to simply give up, which also later causes Robert to suffer from My God, What Have I Done?.